-After connecting the COOL ARC® 40 per the installation instructions above, plug the unit into a 115V NEMA electrical receptacle for start-up operation.
-Be certain that the power input into the unit matches the Cooler's rated input.
+After connecting the COOL ARC® 40 per the installation instructions above, plug the unit into a International 230V electrical receptacle for start-up operation.
+Be certain that the power input into the unit matches the cooler's rated input.

-The LIGHTED POWER SWITCH is located on the right side of the control panel.
-The cooler will be "ON" when pressed to " I " and "OFF" when pressed to " O ".
-The switch will also illuminate when in the "ON" position.
+The POWER SWITCH is located on the right side of the control panel.
+The cooler will be "ON" when pressed to "I" and "OFF" when pressed to "O".